2027 수특 영독연 5강 빈칸 채우기

 ____ action starts in the mind.

-We may know about the reasoned thought process in most cases but there are instances where one may not be able ____ identify the thought process.
+We may know about the reasoned thought process in most cases but there are instances where one may not be able to identify ____ thought process.

-If a person does something stupid or atrocious against his fundamental nature, he may say ____ he had lost his mind momentarily.
+If a person does something stupid or atrocious against his fundamental nature, ____ may say that he had lost his mind momentarily.

-He may not be able to identify it but the actual cause might be a result of some kind of ____ emotion surfacing in impulsive behaviour.
+He may not be able ____ identify it but the actual cause might be a result of some kind of repressed emotion surfacing in impulsive behaviour.

-Impulsive behaviour is a result of emotive build-up and appears as sparks in our mind ____ to instantaneous rational or irrational behaviour.
+Impulsive behaviour is a result of emotive build-up and appears as sparks in our mind leading to instantaneous ____ or irrational behaviour.

-The conscious ____ may not be able to discern and identify the logic or the rationale behind many of our actions.
+The conscious mind may not be able to discern and identify the logic ____ the rationale behind many of our actions.

 Though mankind is endowed with rational thinking, irrational actions ____ often.